Skip to main content

 4:15–4:45 p.m.

-Lecture-demo by Dr. Christopher Troiano and the 8th Green Machine Regiment Band
+Enjoy a lecture-demo by Dr. Christopher Troiano and the 8th Green Machine Regiment Band.

 6–6:45 p.m.

-Lecture-demo by Colin Hancock and members of the Roof Garden Jass Band
+Enjoy a lecture-demo by Colin Hancock and members of The Roof Garden Jass Band.

 7 p.m.